 Anna graduated from UC Davis, where she majored in English and minored in Professional Writing.
 During her undergraduate career, Anna worked as a freelance content producer and managing editor for effect84 Development, a Bay Area based web and mobile application company.
 She also volunteered at the Memory and Aging Center while pursuing her bachelor’s degree, writing blogs and editing grant proposals.
 Anna holds specialized skills in technical communication and user experience documentation.

-At the MAC, Anna works as an assistant content producer.
+At the MAC, Anna works as a content producer.
 She supports a wide variety of projects, including the Care Ecosystem study and the Quest Diagnostics Neurobehavioral Screening program.

 Reilly graduated from Tufts University in Spring 2015, where he majored in biology and minored in entrepreneurial leadership.
 As an undergraduate, Reilly volunteered in the Trimmer Neuromechanics and Biomimetic Devices Laboratory, studying locomotion in soft-bodied insects and assisting in the development and creation of biomimetic soft robots.
 Prior to attending Tufts, Reilly founded a successful summer sports camp in Portland, Oregon.